Unyxuous/2DSurvivalGame/README.md

 * As a player, I want to be able to craft different tools so that I can do tasks faster.

 ## Initial Use-Cases
+* Changing the World:
+   System: In game
+   Actor: The player
+   Scenario: The player has started a game and wants to change their surroundings.
+They hold left click over a block.
+   Result: The block breaks and if it is wood, it drops and the player can pick it up, otherwise the block only drops if the player used the correct tool to break it.

+* Fight Enemy:
+   System: In game
+   Actor: The player
+   Scenario: An enemy approaches the player.
+The player attacks the enemy.
+   Result: The enemy takes damage.
+If the enemy takes too much damage, they die.
+If the player misses their attack, the enemy may hit the player causing the player to lose health or die.
+If the player has a weapon, the enemy takes more damage and the player has a larger attack range equal to the weapons size.